 Get your soccer players into pairs, one with a soccer ball and one without.

-Player 1 without the soccer runs towards player 2 holding the soccer ball and taps it.
+Player 1 without the soccer runs toward player 2 holding the soccer ball and taps it.

 Player 2 will then throw the soccer ball in the air while player 1 jockeys backward.
 Player 1 must time his jump and use a defensive header to loop the ball back over player 2.

-- Stay side on to easily a judge to the flight of the ball
+- Stay side on to easily judge the flight of the ball

-- Use the centre of your forehead to head the ball and generate power using your neck muscles
+- Use the center of your forehead to head the ball and generate power using your neck muscles

 - Jump and time the header to ensure you are under the ball to get a high trajectory